satgo1546/satgo1546.github.io/archives/585/index.md

 Not only are paragraphs affected, but also many elements that have special parsing rules.
 It is much rarer to see in the wild a real element inside what is supposed to be a leaf node, though.

 Content in a normally self-closing tag don't show up.
 However, if `content: "…"` is applied to `<br>` itself (not its pseudo element) in Chrome, the content inside the `<br>` is displayed.
-This does not work in Firefox, so it seems to be a Chromium bug.
+It does not work in Firefox.
+The current [CSS Generated Content Module Level 3 suggests](https://drafts.csswg.org/css-content-3/#typedef-content-content-list) that the `content` property value should take over the inner text, but this has not been implemented by browsers.

 ## Conclusion